microsoft/ML-For-Beginners/4-Classification/2-Classifiers-1/README.md

 |   korean | 0.017277 |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |
 |     thai | 0.007634 |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |

-✅ Can you explain why the model is pretty sure this is an Indian recipe?
+✅ Can you explain why the model is pretty sure this is an Indian cuisine?

 Get more detail by printing a classification report, as you did in the Regression lessons: